Local Projections vs. VARs: Lessons From Thousands of DGPs: Data generating processes

-with $\xi_{it}$ being i.i.d. across $t$ and $i$.
-We assume all shocks and innovations are jointly normal and homoskedastic.
-In \cref{sec:dgp_implementation} we describe how the parameters of the DFM are calibrated to the \citet{Stock2016} data set, but first we describe how we construct our lower-dimensional DGPs from the encompassing large-scale DFM.
+with $\xi_{i,t}$ i.i.d. across $t$ and $i$.
+We assume that all shocks and innovations are jointly normal and homoskedastic.
+We will next in \cref{sec:dgp_estimand} describe how we construct our many lower-dimensional DGPs from this encompassing large-scale DFM; \cref{sec:dgp_implementation} then follows up with implementation details, including in particular a discussion of how the parameters of this non-stationary DFM are calibrated to the \citet{Stock2016} data set.